r2dtools/gonginxconf/README.md

 # GoNginxConf

-GoNginxConf is a library that parses Nginx configurations, enabling you to manipulate and regenerate your Nginx config files within your Go applications.
-GoNginxConf uses [Participle v2](https://github.com/alecthomas/participle) library under the hood.
+**GoNginxConf** is a Go library for parsing, modifying, and regenerating Nginx configuration files.
+It makes it easy to work with Nginx config blocks and directives programmatically within your Go applications.

+Powered by [Participle v2](https://github.com/alecthomas/participle) under the hood.

 ## Install
 ```